 What Happens During the CT Scan?

-- A contrast material may be injected intravenously (into your vein) so the radiologist can see the body structures on the CT image.
-After the contrast agent is injected, you may feel flushed, or you may have a metallic taste in your mouth.
+- If you get a shot of contrast material, you may feel flushed, or you may have a metallic taste in your mouth.
 These are common reactions.
-If you experience shortness of breath or any unusual symptoms, tell the technologist.
+If you have shortness of breath or any unusual symptoms, tell the person who's giving you the test -- the technologist.

 - The technologist will help you lie in the correct position on the examining table.
 The table will then automatically move into place for imaging.
-It is very important that you lie as still as possible during the entire procedure.
+It’s very important that you lie as still as possible during the procedure.
 Movement could blur the images.

-- You may be asked to hold your breath briefly at intervals when the X-ray images are taken.
+- The technicians may ask you to hold your breath briefly at some points when they're taking the X-ray images.

-Generally, you can resume your usual activities and normal diet immediately after a CT scan.
+You can go back to your usual activities and eating habits right after a CT scan.